yizhiwang96/deepvecfont/README.md

 Please download the `vecfont_dataset` dir and put it under `./data/`.
 (This dataset is a subset from [SVG-VAE](https://github.com/magenta/magenta/tree/main/magenta/models/svg_vae), ICCV 2019.
-We will release more information about how to create from your own data.)
+The details about how to create from your own data are shown below.)

 - **The Image Super-resolution dataset**